 There are tons of tools you can choose from.
-What you want is a beginner-friendly solution that lets you create multiple email lists to segment your subscribers easily.
+You want a beginner-friendly solution that lets you create multiple email lists to segment your subscribers easily.

 The easiest and most powerful free email marketing tool is MailerLite.
 It allows you to quickly create beautiful opt-in forms that you can easily embed in your blog posts and pages.

-You can use this link to get started with MailerLite for free.
-I know you’ll love it as much as I do.
+You can get started with MailerLite for free.

 To help you set up your email list and create an automated response to your new subscribers, you’ll find a set of helpful step-by-step video tutorials directly in your dashboard.

-To start building your list now, follow my beginner’s guide on how to start an email list for free in 7 easy steps.
+For a full tutorial, follow my guide on how to start an email list for free in 7 easy steps.